 The deep veins in the leg run alongside the named major arteries of the leg.
 The calf veins in the leg are paired and include anterior tibial, posterior tibial, peroneal, all of which join together to form the popliteal vein.
 The thigh veins include popliteal and femoral veins.
 The soleal veins generally drain into the posterior tibial veins.
 The gastrocnemius veins drain directly into the popliteal vein.

 Perforators include perforators of the foot, ankle perforators, perforators of the leg, perforators of the knee, perforators of the thigh, perforators of the gluteal muscles.
 Perforator veins serve to connect superficial and deep veins.
 There are many groups of perforators, depending on the location.
 For example, perforators in the leg are medial, anterior, posterior, and lateral leg perforators.
-Medial leg perforators, in turn, are the posterior tibial perforators and paratibial perforators.
+Medial leg perforators, in turn, are the posterior tibial perforators and para-tibial perforators.
 The posterior tibial perforators connect the posterior accessory GSV with the posterior tibial vein.
-The paratibial perforators connect the primary GSV with the posterior tibial veins.
-Similarly, in the thigh, there are 4 groups of perforators, namely medial thigh, lateral thigh, anterior thigh, posterior thigh perforators.
+The para-tibial perforators connect the primary GSV with the posterior tibial veins.
+Similarly, there are 4 groups of perforators in the thigh, namely medial thigh, lateral thigh, anterior thigh, posterior thigh perforators.
 In the medial thigh, the femoral canal perforators and the inguinal perforators connect the main GSV to the femoral vein.